kzwkt/Blogit/Packages/Tmux/Tmux.md

 ```

 ## Start tmux on every shell login
-After install tmux-resurrect you must add some line of codes to .bashrc/.zshrc(before aliases). but before do it instal a little package called: `xdotool` that automate hitting CTRL+a CTRL+r for us every time we login to new session.
+After install tmux-resurrect you must add some line of codes to .bashrc/.zshrc(before aliases). but before do it instal a little package called: `xdotool` that automate hitting CTRL+a CTRL+r for us every time we login to new session:

 `sudo pacman -S xdotool`
 ```
 # TMUX